FAQs

 Note that VIP passes are only for those 19 years of age and older.
 ID is required.

-Sorry, there are no personal chairs in the concert site.
-As always, we’ll have some seating options available, but you should leave any folding/portable/camp chairs at home.
-If you need to take a break from the action, you can visit the Safer Space by Emera New Brunswick on the top level of the Viewing Deck, or take a stroll through the Container Village where you’ll find additional seating.
+If you need to take a break from the action, you can visit the AREA 506 Safer Space by Emera New Brunswick on the top level of the Viewing Deck, or take a breather in the Container Village where you’ll find additional seating.

-Apologies, but we do not currently have an in-person option for purchasing tickets.
+Apologies, but we do not have an in-person option for purchasing tickets.
 All tickets are sold online at area506.ca.

 Yes!
 You can use cash at most vendors, and in the merch tent.
 We’ll be using tokens again for the bar, but you can still buy those with cash, credit or debit.